Are you getting everything you can from Pinterest? These tips can help you brush up on the basics and also dig deeper into this social media platform.

 One is that Pinterest has a knack for inspiring users to purchase.
 Almost all Pinterest users have relied on the platform to research and plan purchases.
 Nearly 90% of users have made a purchase because of Pinterest.
 Also, about two-thirds of the platform’s content comes from businesses themselves, which shows how marketing-friendly Pinterest can be.

-Also, Pinterest content has an average lifespan of several months—which is much longer than the very brief lifespan of Twitter and Facebook content.
+Also, Pinterest content has an average lifespan of a month or more—which is far longer than the very brief lifespan of X and Facebook content.
 So, you can feel confident that your investment in Pinterest will benefit your brand over time.

 But how can your brand use this platform effectively?
-Find out how to create a content strategy, learn from analytics, and develop an advertising plan in this Pinterest guide.
-(Editor’s note: Agorapulse does not support Pinterest just yet.
-It’s on our product roadmap, however.
-In the meantime, we want to provide tips to set up social media managers for Pinterest success.)
+Find out how to create a content strategy, learn from analytics, and develop an advertising plan in this Pinterest 101 guide.

 If you’re just getting started with Pinterest, you need to get the basics down first.

-Let’s look at the essentials of creating and managing a Pinterest account.
+Let’s look at the essentials of creating and managing a Pinterest business account.